Science Park EXPERIENCE

 Number of Active Users: 6 to 16 (for two levers)

 Visitors can view the sun and other solar activity at this user friendly exhibit that utilizes optics to capture the sun’s image.
 A lens projects an image of the sun onto a conveniently angled screen, permitting safe and easy viewing by visitors.
-Since the Science Park will have many trees, the Sun Spotter will be mounted in a location that will receive sun every day of the year.
-Each day, staff members will adjust the Sun Spotter’s declination to the correct position; visitors can then turn the viewing screen wheel to find and observe the sun as it moves through the sky.
+Since the Science Park has many trees, the Sun Spotter is adjusted daily by a staff member to ensure it receives optimal sunlight.
+Visitors can turn the viewing screen wheel to find and observe the sun as it moves through the sky.

 Science Connections: Astronomy, optics, reflection, magnification, observation